tlarsendataguy/sonyflake/README.md

 func (sf *Sonyflake) NextID() (uint64, error)
 ```

-NextID can continue to generate IDs for about 174 years from StartTime.
+NextID can continue to generate IDs for about 348 years from StartTime.
 But after the Sonyflake time is over the limit, NextID returns an error.

 > **Note:**
-> Sonyflake currently does not use the most significant bit of IDs,
+> This version of Sonyflake uses the most significant bit of IDs,
-> so you can convert Sonyflake IDs from `uint64` to `int64` safely.
+> so you CANNOT convert Sonyflake IDs from `uint64` to `int64` safely.

 AWS VPC and Docker
 ------------------